wp-plugins/events-category/readme.txt

 Seamless event calendar solution which extends the basic WordPress functionality to enable future-dated posts to be listed within the blog chronology when they are assigned to a particular post category.
 The a future-dated post's timestamp is used as the time stamp.
-Upcoming events widget included; iCal feed made available.
+Upcoming events widget included; includes iCal feed.
+HTML output contains hCalendar, hCard, geo, and adr microformats.

 == Description ==